 MCPS conducts periodic retesting of all MCPS facilities on a five-year cycle.
 For facilities that have an active mitigation system, retesting will be conducted on a two-year cycle.
+In addition, facilities with new construction or other capital projects (i.e., window replacement or large ventilation upgrades) will be retested.
 This retesting frequency was developed with guidance from the EPA and other experts in the field.

 Current and previous radon results for each facility can be found here.